 Shakespeare, both the man and his work, stands at the heart of something much greater than just who wrote 38 old plays.
-It’s the cornerstone of an important piece of history, not just English history, not just literary history, not just theater history, but the history of Democracy.
-It belongs with events like the signing of the Magna Carta and the Declaration of Independence.
+He’s the cornerstone of an important piece of history, not just English history, not just literary history, not just theater history, but the history of Democracy.
+His work belongs with events like the signing of the Magna Carta and the Declaration of Independence.

 Here we find the first impulse towards that fundamental principle of democratic government, freedom of speech, an impulse that burst into being clothed in the English language, one that created the first real manifestation of what we call the Fourth Estate, the modern Media.
 Beginning in April of 1576, the following weeks and months would see the creation of two theaters in London, theaters that would be the first successful yearround commercial theaters built in England, possibly in the West.
 The result would be the first push in history towards functional democracy.